signalogic/SigSRF_SDK/mediaTest_readme.md

 mediaMin utilizes the <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/libs/derlib" target="_blank">derlib module</a> to support encapsulated streams, for example HI3 intercept streams with DER encoded contents formatted per ETSI LI and ASN.1 standards.
 DER encoding stands for Distinguished Encoding Rules, a subset of <a href="https://en.wikipedia.org/wiki/X.690" target="_blank">X.690</a>.
 DER encoding allows a variety of information to be encapsulated within a TCP/IP stream, including fully formed UDP/IP RTP packets (in HI3 intercept streams these are referred to as CC, or Content of Communication, packets).

-<a name="OpenLISupport"></a>
+<a name="HI2_HI3_Stream_and_OpenLI_Support"></a>
-### OpenLI Support
+### HI2 and HI3 Stream and OpenLI Support

-After <a href="https://github.com/signalogic/SigSRF_SDK#user-content-sdkdownload" target="_blank">downloading the SigSRF SDK</a>, below are ready-to-run mediaMin examples with <a href="https://openli.nz" target="_blank">OpenLI</a> generated pcaps:
+After <a href="https://github.com/signalogic/SigSRF_SDK#user-content-sdkdownload" target="_blank">downloading the SigSRF SDK</a> (or pulling one of the <a href="https://hub.docker.com/u/signalogic" target="_blank">available Docker containers</a>), below are ready-to-run mediaMin examples with pcaps containing HI2 or HI3 streams, or <a href="https://openli.nz" target="_blank">OpenLI</a> generated pcaps:

     ./mediaMin -M0 -cx86 -i../pcaps/openli-voip-example.pcap -L -d0x000c1c01 -r20

     ./mediaMin -M0 -cx86 -i../pcaps/openli-voip-example2.pcap -L -d0x000c1c01 -r20

-OpenLI generated pcaps contain [DER encapsulated streams, as described above](#user-content-encapsulatedstreams).
+The "openli_xxx" pcaps are included in the SDK and Docker containers, but user supplied pcaps can use the same command line.
+HI2, HI3, and OpenLI-generated pcaps typically contain BER or [DER encapsulated streams, as described above](#user-content-encapsulatedstreams).
 Here are some notes about the above command lines and what to look for after they run:

 1) Both examples above contain two (2) G711a streams, but in the second example the first stream generates two (2) child streams (per RFC8108, see [Multiple RTP Streams (RFC8108)](#user-content-multiplertpstreams) below), as highlighted in red in the mediaMin [run-time stats](#user-content-runtimestats) screen capture below.
 In the [stream group](#user-content-streamgroups) output, there should be no underrun (labeled as FLC, or frame loss concealment, in the [run-time stats](#user-content-runtimestats)), [packet logs](#user-content-packetlog) should be clean, and with no [event log](#user-content-eventlog) warnings or errors (highlighted in green).